Automatic Feeders: Are They A Good Way To Feed Your Cat?

 • Is there a behavior problem that may benefit from an automatic feeder?

 • Would my cats benefit more from something like a microchip-activated feeder?
+There are RFID tag activated automatic feeders by PetLibro and PortionPro Rx, but they require your cat to wear a collar.

 If you determine that yes, an automatic feeder is a good choice, it’s time to pick one out.
 While there are a few good ones out there, I have some suggestions of which ones seem to be the best as reported by my clients and personal use.